 Installation steps: skylights

-Permanent adhesion is achieved on all pro clima interior and exterior membranes, on other vapour retarder and airtight membranes (e.g. those made of PE, PA, PP and aluminium) and on other underlay and wall lining membranes (e.g. those made of PP and PET).
+Permanent adhesion is achieved on all pro clima interior and exterior membranes, on other vapour-check and airtight membranes (e.g. those made of PE, PA, PP and aluminium) and on other underlay and breather (WRB) membranes (e.g. those made of PP and PET).

 The best results in terms of structural stability are achieved on high-quality subsurfaces.
 It is your responsibility to check the suitability of the subsurface; adhesion tests are recommended in certain cases.